My Philosophy: Treating the Causes of the Problem

 began the North American EPD Study – another approach to finding answers

-– the results of that study are posted elsewhere in this site.
+- the results of that study are posted elsewhere on this site.

 LDA –

-short for ultra low dose enzyme enhanced immunotherapy) didn’t directly
+short for ultra low dose enzyme enhanced immunotherapy) makes treatment a whole lot easier.
+My

-practice is now focused on LDA immunotherapy and nutritional therapy and
+practice is now focused on LDA immunotherapy, nutritional therapy and